 Except from equally spaced parallels, the Wagner III has another metric property: It is equidistant on the equator and the central meridian.
-Wagner propsed that you can choose a different parallel to be equidistant (without change the equator’s property) in order to achieve »a better distribution of distortions«.
-An according image, equidistant on 40° North/South is avaiable on this website.
+Wagner proposed that you can choose a different parallel to be equidistant (without changing the central meridian’s property) in order to achieve »a better distribution of distortions«.
+An according image, equidistant on 40° North/South is available on this website.

 Regarding the appearances: Don’t these projections look kinda… strange?